 - SNAP scholarships available for qualified applicants, call Shaina Hamel for details 860.773.1454

-- Submit the Certified Sterile Processing Technician application, questionnaire, and abilities form
+- Submit the Certified Sterile Processing Technician registration and requirements forms.

 - Must be 18 years old with a high school diploma or GED

-- Mail or bring application and forms to Continuing Education, Tunxis Community College, 271 Scott Swamp Road, Farmington, CT 06032.
+- Mail or bring forms to Continuing Education, Tunxis Community College, 271 Scott Swamp Road, Farmington, CT 06032.

 Additional Requirements for Completion

 - Successful completion of the Essential Job Skills & Career Development Course

 For more information or to register, contact Cheryl Conaty, RN at 860.773.1453 or email@example.com.